Organic Trionfo Violetto Snap Pole Bean

 HEIRLOOM We’ve loved this heirloom for decades though the French have loved it for centuries, saving the seeds of these exquisitely sweet and nutty, juicy-crisp beans for all generations to come.
 Her long, slender pods are vivid burgundy and thinner than a pencil, almost always the first pole bean we savor each season!
-Organic Trionfo Violetto Snap Pole Bean’s deep purple stems, leaf veins and rich lavender flowers, often accompanied by hummingbirds, contrast gorgeously with her heart-shaped and deep green foliage, as well.
+Trionfo Violetto Pole Snap Bean’s deep purple stems, leaf veins and rich lavender flowers, often accompanied by hummingbirds, contrast gorgeously with her heart-shaped and deep green foliage, as well.

 DK –